$499 - Limited Time Offer!

 - The provision of clear guidelines, if you need them, on proposal structure, format and necessary content.
 These guidelines have been proven to work best to capture agents & editors' attention.

 - An editorial letter of 3-5 pages detailing strengths and weaknesses in structure, content, contemporary relevance, national/international appeal and narrative style.

 - Notes embedded into your Word document using Track Changes detailing impressions, notes, suggestions, etc.

 - Response to your follow-up questions via email.

 How I Work:

-Send me a note requesting a critique, along with an overview of your project (500 words or less), a chapter outline, a brief bio (including your publishing credentials and what makes you qualified to write this book), brief descriptions of comparative titles, and the first 10-15 pages of your first chapter in the body of an email to email@example.com.
+Send me a note requesting a critique, along with a brief overview of your project (500 words or less), a chapter outline, a brief bio (including your publishing credentials and what makes you qualified to write this book), brief descriptions of comparative titles, and the first 10-15 pages of your first chapter in the body of an email to firstname.lastname@example.org.